AdobeDocs/experience-platform.en/help/query-service/sample-queries/adobe-analytics.md

 ## Deduplication

 [!DNL Query Service] supports data deduplication.
-See the [Data deduplication in Query Service documentation](../best-practices/deduplication.md) for information on how to generate new values at the time of querying [!DNL Experience Event] datasets.
+See the [Data deduplication in [!DNL Query Service] documentation](../best-practices/deduplication.md) for information on how to generate new values at the time of querying [!DNL Experience Event] datasets.

 ## Merchandising variables (product syntax)